 As a Mac fan, you know the significance of data backups.
-Time Machine, Apple’s built-in backup software, makes it easy to save multiple copies of your Mac data to an external hard drive (HDD or SSD) or to an AirPort Time Capsule.
-There are also dozens of online backup services you can choose from if you prefer not to carry a physical drive around.
+Time Machine, Apple’s built-in backup software, makes it easy to save multiple copies of your Mac data to an external hard drive or AirPort Time Capsule.
+There are also dozens of online backup services to choose from if you prefer not to carry a physical drive around.

-But, let’s be honest, when data loss disaster strikes, are you going to be patient enough sitting in front of your Mac for hours even days (yes, it can take that long) only to wait for the recovery process to complete?
-We bet you won't, right?
-How about online or cloud backup options?
-The main drawback is that it would take ages to finish backup if your Internet connection is slow.
+But let’s be honest, when data disaster strikes, are you going to be that patient sitting in front of your Mac for hours even days (yes, it can take that long) only to wait for the recovery process to complete?
+As for cloud backup options, their main drawback is that it can take ages to finish backup if your Internet connection is slow.

-So is there any better backup solution out there?
-There is — clone your Mac hard drive!
+Is there a better backup solution out there?
+Yes, clone your Mac hard drive!

-Why Clone Mac Hard Drive & When You Need It?
+Why Clone Hard Drive and When You Need It?

-In the nutshell, cloning your Mac hard drive provides you with additional secure backups and saves you time restoring the data if needed, especially when your main boot drive fails to start and you are unable to enter the first screen of the desktop.
+Simply put, cloning your Mac hard drive provides additional secure backups and saves you time restoring the data if needed, especially when your main boot drive fails to start or you’ve sent your Mac to Apple Genius Bar for repair services.

 There’s another good use case for Mac hard drive cloning.
 These days, hard drives just come and go.
-In particular, if your Mac is equipped with a spinning hard disk drive, somehow its life tends to end earlier compared to an SSD (solid-state drive).
+In particular, if your Mac is loaded with a spinning hard disk drive (HDD), its life tends to end earlier compared to an SSD (solid-state drive).
 If your Macintosh HD fails, it could cause a number of problems — one of which is data loss.
-Even if you have set up Time Machine backups, most likely you still need a trip to Apple Store or a computer repair shop because you’ll need to set up a startup disk that contains macOS operating system.
+Even if you have set up Time Machine backups, most likely you still need to visit Apple Store or a computer repair shop because you’ll need to set up a startup disk that contains macOS.

 Lesson learned the hard way — Time Machine is not that efficient to restore data.
 That’s why I’d strongly encourage you to try cloning your Mac hard drive just in case.

-Mac Drive Clone App: What to Look for?
+Best Mac Hard Drive Clone Software: What to Look for?

-- Security: this is the number one thing you need to make sure when using any apps on your Mac.
+Security: this is the number one factor to take into consideration when using any apps on your Mac.
 Sure, Macs are less prone to viruses and malware.
 But it’s no longer the case.
 There are annoying adware bundled in the programs you install.
-They tend to slow down your Mac system as well as cause other damages.
+They tend to slow down your Mac as well as cause other damages.

-- Reliability: a great Mac cloning app should be able to perform several standard functions such as create an exact, identical replica of any Mac disk, clone drives formatted with Master Boot Record (MBR) partition, and quickly extract volume image file to recover all your data, etc.
+Features: a great Mac hard drive cloning app should be able to perform several standard functions such as create an exact, identical replica of any Mac disk, clone drives formatted with Master Boot Record (MBR) partition, and quickly extract volume image file to recover all your data, etc.

-- Ease of Use: the software must be easy and simple to use, even if you are not a computer person.
+Ease of Use: the app must be easy and simple to use, even if you are not a computer person.
 We’ve thus excluded command line tools out of the recommended list.